 Certain nights the Inn hosts moonlight snowshoe dinners, you and your friend can tromp through the forest to a four-course candlelit dinner in a remote cabin.
 Get this – your guide is Cooper the lovable black lab.

-I fell head over heels (not on the slopes, fortunately) for the Castle Hill Resort & Spa in Vermont near Okemo.
+I fell (not on the slopes, fortunately) for the Castle Hill Resort & Spa in Vermont near Okemo.
 This gorgeous 1905 stone Castle was built for the wealthy Vermont Governor Fletcher (1912-1915) as his turn-of-the-century party palace.

 Perhaps you have passed this remarkable mansion perched on the hillside along Route 103 in Cavendish Vermont, just 3-miles from Okemo Mountain Resort.